 During your pre-reading activities, you can pre-teach key concepts, like vocabulary words or story elements.
 For example, if the story takes place during winter in a snowy landscape but your students have never seen snow, you may wish to discuss snow related vocabulary, look at pictures of snow in the book or on the internet, and even watch videos on YouTube people playing in the snow.

 This step can last for a whole therapy session, or two!

-Pre-story knowledge activation tasks can include:
+Pre-story knowledge activation ideas:

 Graphic organizers provide students with a visual representation of key idea/concepts and vocabulary that are important for understanding the story.

 For example, if you are reading a story about camping, you might map and discuss camping, forests, activities people do when camping, etc.

 After the mapping out important concepts or vocabulary words, facilitate a discussion by asking questions that tie the concepts to the story:

 Story elements (e.g. main character, setting, problem, plan, consequence, etc.)